t1ch/bladeRF-gnodeb/fpga/clash/README.md

 working this way, Stack projects build on a cohesive set of packages.
 Plus, it guarantees that if a `stack build` works now, it will work in 10 years too.

-Note: If you need a newer Clash version, simply change the version bounds in `gnodeb.cabal` and follow the hints given by Stack.
+Note: If you need a newer Clash version, simply change the version bounds in `clash.cabal` and follow the hints given by Stack.

 ## src/
-This is where the source code of the project lives, as specified in `gnodeb.cabal`.
+This is where the source code of the project lives, as specified in `clash.cabal`.
 It contains a single file, `Example/Project.hs` which starts with:

 ```haskell
 module Example.Project (topEntity, plus) where